Tripundra: Usage and significance

 The "Tri" in the word Tripundra signifies the Triguna – Satva, Raja and Tama; Triloka – Bhuhu, Bhuvaha, Suvaha; Tritapa – Bbhoutika, Daivika, Adhyatmika.
 Tripundra is also called as Bhasma or Vibhuti.
 Tripundra also signifies Prana or life force and the three responsibilities performed by Brahma, Vishnu and Shiva respectively.
 Brahma represents Creation, Vishnu denotes Sustenance and Shiva connotes Destruction.
 Thus Tripundra symbolises Holy Trinity of Hindu Gods Brahma, Vishnu and Shiva.
 Tripundra Applying Tripundra on the forehead is termed as "Bhasma dharana".
 The word Bhasma means calcined ash.
 Those who wear Tripundra on their forehead, often recite the mantras of the Lord while remembering its spiritual meaning and it is not just a sign of culture or identification.

 Regional nomenclature

-Tripundra is called பட்டை / Pattai in Tamil.
+Tripundra is called திருநீறு / Thiruneeru in Tamil and ತಿರುನಾಮ / Thirunama in Kannada.
 It is also known as Tripundraka.